Rick-Houser/jeh/_posts/2025-03-22-laying-the-sre-foundation.md

 $ docker run -p 5000:5000 my-app
 ```

-This containerization approach sets us up for multi-instance deployment with load balancing and eventually Kubernetes orchestration.
+This containerization sets us up for multi-instance deployment, load balancing, and eventually Kubernetes orchestration.

 ## Step 5: Measure It with Prometheus
-Finally, I added Prometheus metrics to track what and how fast.
-Using `prometheus-client`, I threw in a counter for request totals and a summary for latency.
-Then, I spun up Prometheus in Docker Compose to scrape those metrics from my app on port 8000.
-Now I've got numbers to watch.
-Request counts ticking up, latency in seconds.
-Ready for dashboards and alerts.
+Finally, I added Prometheus metrics to track requests and latency.
+Using `prometheus-client`, I included a counter for request totals and a summary for latency.
+I then set up Prometheus in Docker Compose to scrape these metrics from my app on port 8000.
+This gave me numbers to monitor, like request counts and latency in seconds, ready for dashboards and alerts.
-- `Takeaway:` Metrics are the pulse of your system.
-Start with basics like rate and duration (RED method vibes), and you’re on the path to proactive monitoring.
+- `Takeaway:` Metrics are the pulse of your system—start with basics like rate and duration (RED method concepts) to enable proactive monitoring.
 - `Action:` Add a metrics library, expose an endpoint (I used 8000), and set up Prometheus with Docker Compose.
-Check http://localhost:9090 to see your metrics live—it’s a great way to confirm everything’s working.
+Check http://localhost:9090 to see your metrics live—it’s a good way to confirm everything’s working.

-> The RED method (Rate, Errors, Duration) helps SREs monitor system health and focus on these metrics to catch issues before they escalate.
+> The RED method (Rate, Errors, Duration) helps SREs monitor system healt.
+Focus on these metrics to catch issues early.
 {: .prompt-info }

 These basic metrics give us visibility now.
-We’ll expand upon these later with distributed tracing and enhanced dashboards.
+We’ll expand upon these later with enhanced dashboards.

 ![Desktop View](/assets/img/posts/20250322/prometheus_01.png){: width="972" height="589" }
 _Prometheus dashboard image showing the request_count_total and graph_